Bushpig: Diet and relation to humans

 They are a significant nuisance animal in the agricultural regions, and are hunted fairly extensively.
 However, the population of bushpigs in many farming areas is stable or growing despite the hunting efforts, due to largely inaccessible terrain, abundance of food, lack of predators, relatively high reproductive potential, and their rapid ability to adapt to hunting methods.
 At camping sites they can also become a nuisance, learning to raid the tents.
 In Islamic parts of East Africa and parts of Madagascar, it is a further nuisance because, as it is a pig, it is not permitted to be eaten, although in some areas 'red' bushpig meat is not considered haram like 'white' pig meat.
-Some Zambian ethnicities also avoid bushpig meat, believing it harbours diseases such epilepsy.
-Its meat is considered a delicacy in South Africa; prices have fluctuated widely between 1995 to 2005.
+Some Zambian ethnicities also avoid bushpig meat, believing it harbours diseases such as epilepsy.
+Its meat is considered a delicacy in South Africa; prices have fluctuated widely between 1995 and 2005.
 Throughout Africa, it is almost exclusively sold in local markets, although meat sometimes turns up in the larger towns or cities.
 It is often the main money maker for hunters in Gabon, constituting up to 80% of the total income.
 Hunters generally consume only about a third themselves, the rest is sold as bushmeat.
 In northern Zambian National Parks, it is sometimes a main target of poaching for bushmeat.
 It is leaner than pork.

 Eradicating or controlling their numbers on the farm is quite difficult.
 They quickly learn to stay away from hunters, and will flee even when the hunter is still 200 metres away in thick bushveld.
 The best way to shoot one is to hide at one of its game trails towards a food source (called a 'restaurant') in the evening.
 Trapping also does not work easily, as bushpigs are wary of new and unfamiliar objects in their territories, and will avoid a trap for several months.
 They are also suspicious of unfamiliar objects such as cigarette butts on their trails or broken branches or scuff-marks in the soil, and will avoid the area when they find them.
 Using packs of specially trained dogs to hunt is more efficient, but dogs may be killed by the boars if they are not careful.
 Another way of killing the pigs is to make a large and very sturdy boma with a closing mechanism and regularly stock it with feed for a period of two or three months, before engaging the mechanism with a whole sounder or more inside.
 Setting this up must be done carefully by the same person alone in the same shoes, so as not to arouse the hogs' suspicion.